ProfSaz/7-boss-bridge-audit/audit-data/2024-07-16-boss-bridge-audit.md

 </details>
 </br>

-# About YOUR_NAME_HERE
+# About 0xSaz

 <!-- Tell people about you! -->

 # Disclaimer

-The YOUR_NAME_HERE team makes all effort to find as many vulnerabilities in the code in the given time period, but holds no responsibilities for the findings provided in this document.
+The OxSaz team makes all effort to find as many vulnerabilities in the code in the given time period, but holds no responsibilities for the findings provided in this document.
 A security audit by the team is not an endorsement of the underlying business or product.
 The audit was time-boxed and the review of the code was solely on the security aspects of the solidity implementation of the contracts.

 # Risk Classification